Stephan1e17/Shooting-Stars-Black-Holes/README.md

-# Shooting Stars & Black Holes.
+# Shooting Stars & Black Holes

+Run the game using FireFox & Enjoy!